kylmcgr/RL-RNN-SURF/readme.md

 # RL-RNN-SURF

-This project is a summer research project at the California Institute of Technology that uses builds on the code from the following paper:
+This project is a summer research project at the California Institute of Technology that builds on the code from the following paper:

 Dezfouli A, Griffiths K, Ramos F, Dayan P, Balleine BW (2019).
 Models that learn how humans learn: The case of decision-making and its disorders.